QuarkNerd/blog/cprice/_posts/2015-11-02-improving-low-barrel-performance.md

 Interlacing the reads and writes of layout-sensitive DOM properties, causes multiple reflows.
 In this case the `.layout()` call within each chart first triggers a synchronous layout by attempting to measure the containing element (via `fc.util.innerDimensions`) and then, by setting SVG attributes (`width`/`height`), triggers a layout invalidation.

 We can avoid these multiple reflows by removing the multiple calls to `fc.util.innerDimensions`.
-Internally, the `.layout()` logic has been enhanced (as [described here](http://d3fc.io/components/layout/layout.html)) to only measure a node if it hasn't already been assigned dimensions by a `.layout()` call to an ancestor node.
+Internally, the `.layout()` logic has been enhanced to only measure a node if it hasn't already been assigned dimensions by a `.layout()` call to an ancestor node.
 Therefore we can remove all but the first call to `fc.util.innerDimensions` by moving all of the chart panels into one top-level SVG node rather than mixing DOM layout with SVG `.layout()` -

 {% highlight html %}
 <svg id="container">